HynDuf/dotfiles/README.md

     rofi -modi emoji -show emoji -theme "$HOME/.config/rofi/themes/emojimenu.rasi"
 ```

-From those, you can imply that the command to run the rofi utils are (Bind it to your keymappings or use my [`sxhkdrc`](https://github.com/HynDuf7/dotfiles/blob/main/.config/sxhkd/sxhkdrc)):
+From those, you can imply that the command to run the rofi utils are (Bind it to your key mappings or use my [`sxhkdrc`](https://github.com/HynDuf7/dotfiles/blob/main/.config/sxhkd/sxhkdrc)):

 - App launcher/Directory menu/Windows menu:
     ```sh